 Next, Ease of Use and Cleaning

 Cups should be easy to use, or children will lose interest.
 Tiny tots choose cups based on color and graphics.
 However, if a cup is hard to use, toddlers quickly move on to less attractive choices.
 While ease of cleaning, eco-health, or leakage are important, if toddlers can't get the cup to work, it won't get used.
 If the sippy isn't easy to clean or assemble, then you aren't going to use it because no parent wants to spend their limited time cleaning or assembling cups.
 These factors are why some cups end up gathering dust or in the trash.
 While most of the cups require a basic bottle brush to clean, some need a straw brush to ensure proper cleaning.
 Using special brushes isn't a deal breaker but excessive time or lots of parts could be.
 Most families have a bottle brush on hand from the baby days, but a pack of straw brushes is a great addition to any kitchen.

 The one thing a leak-free cup shouldn't do is leak.
 The main reason for using a sippy is to avoid the mess that comes with an ordinary cup.
-Each cup in this review was tested for leaks, and their results can be seen in the leakage chart above.
+Each cup in this review was tested for leaks.
 Depending on what you plan to put in your sippy, or how you plan to use it, different levels of possible leaks may be acceptable.
 Using your cup with water around the house?
 Maybe you only need the cup to withstand major leaking if tipped over, and a few drops escaping is fine.
 However, if you have formula in a diaper bag, significant leaking will be a deal-breaker.